tgwaAo/detect-arrow/README.md

 # distance_measurement_camera
-Measure distance to an arrow with your camera
+Measure distance to an arrow with your camera.

 THIS PROJECT IS JUST A PROTOTYPE AND FAR FROM COMPLETE.
-PLEASE BE CAREFUL AND DO NOT BLINDLY TRUST THIS PROGRAM.
+PLEASE BE CAREFUL WHEN YOU USE IT IN YOUR PROJECTS.

 This project was inspired by https://www.pyimagesearch.com/2015/01/19/find-distance-camera-objectmarker-using-python-opencv/.

-I thought it would be funny to have an option to measure distance with a camera, because normally you can only track an angle of what you see, but with this global measurement your robot might get an idea where it could be.
+I thought it would be funny to have an option to measure distance with a camera, because normally you can only track an angle of what you see, but with this global measurement your robot might get an idea where it could be and in which direction it should drive.

 Files: